 Centrally located in Vancouver’s Mount Pleasant district, our new 18,000 sq. ft., Wavefront Centre is a model of innovation and inclusion – we’ve gone the extra mile to ensure a seamless transition for our existing clients, while increasing capacity for new ones.
-Our new purpose-built four-story building will be suitably equipped to ensure Deaf, Deafblind, and Hard of Hearing individuals have an accessible space to connect, build community and access
+Our new purpose-built four-story building is equipped to ensure Deaf, Deafblind, and Hard of Hearing individuals have an accessible space to connect, build community and access

 our vital services.